eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 > Note read access should not since some resources should be public.
 However, for C-X a read token for most types should
 > be required.

 ## 2.5.
-Management APIs
+Identity APIs

-The `Management API` executes authorized client requests to perform operational tasks against the Identity Hub installation.
+The `Identity API` executes authorized client requests to perform operational tasks against the Identity Hub installation.
 Operations fall into two groups: those requiring elevated privileges that affect the installation as a whole, and those that are scoped to a specific participant context.